tozxart/LinkForge-Multi-Service-Link-Monetization-API/README.md

 - `/link/create-with-type`: Creates a new monetized link
 - `/link/:type/:checkoutKey`: Handles link redirection and key generation
 - `/key/validate/:key`: Validates a generated key

+### Admin Dashboard

+Access the admin dashboard at `/admin/login`.
+Use Discord OAuth2 to log in with an authorized Discord account.

+Features:

+- View all generated keys
+- Create new keys (free or paid)
+- Delete keys
+- Add time to existing keys
+- Filter and search keys

+### Key Management

+The system now supports advanced key management:

+- Free keys expire after 24 hours
+- Paid keys have customizable durations
+- Admins can add time to existing keys

 ### Key Validation